History of Chicago in Timeline

 In May 2019, The City of Chicago announced its Chicago's Electric Shared Scooter Pilot Program, scheduled to run from June 15 to October 15.

-As of July 2019, the Divvy bicycle-sharing system operated 5800 bicycles at 608 stations, covering almost all of the city, excluding Pullman, Rosedale, Beverly, Belmont Cragin and Edison Park.
+As of July 2019, Divvy operated 5800 bicycles at 608 stations, covering almost all of the city, excluding Pullman, Rosedale, Beverly, Belmont Cragin and Edison Park.

-According to U.S. census estimates as of July 2019, Chicago's largest racial or ethnic group is non-Hispanic White at 32.8%, Blacks at 30.1% and the Hispanic population at 29.0%.
+According to U.S. census estimates as of July 2019, Chicago's largest racial or ethnic group is non-Hispanic White at 32.8%, followed by Blacks at 30.1% and the Hispanic population at 29.0%.

 2019: Lori Lightfoot Elected Mayor

-In 2019, Lori Lightfoot was elected as the city's first African American woman mayor and its first openly LGBTQ mayor.
+In 2019, Lori Lightfoot, the city's first African American woman and openly LGBTQ mayor, was elected.

-In 2019, the Nexstar Media Group acquired Tribune Broadcasting, which owned WGN, gaining a majority stake in The CW network.
+In 2019, Nexstar Media Group acquired WGN from Tribune Broadcasting, gaining a majority stake in The CW network.

 2020: Jewish Population Estimate